Texas does not have a state income tax, making it one of the few states in the US without such a tax.

 Surprisingly, Texas doesn’t charge taxes on real estate.
 However, you’ll still pay property taxes to your county, which range from one place to another based on the appraisal you get for your property.

-On average, the property tax rate is around 1.8%, landing Texas a unique spot as having the sixth highest property taxes in the United States!
+On average, the property tax rate is around 1.8%, placing Texas in a unique spot as having the sixth-highest property taxes in the United States.

 Is Texas An Affordable State Compared